mjdwitt/zeituhr/README.markdown

 this, you can just run `middleman` in the projects root directory and navigate to `localhost:4567` to see the results.
 Feel free to build it to static files with `middleman build` and host it yourself, if you'd rather.

+## TODOs (and there a lot of them)

+If you went and did what I just told you to in the last section, you've probably noticed by now that I lied.
+A lot.
+Nothing really works right now.

+Here's what I've actually got working so far:

+- Toggle the start/stop button

+And here's what Zeituhr *ought* to do in a little while:

+- Start timer when button is pressed and update display every second.
+- Stop timer when the button is pressed again.
+- Prompt user to write down what it was that they were doing while the clock ran.
+- Allow them to enter a project/client code as well.
+- Store all of that in localStorage.
+(This one really matters.)
+- Display a summary of the last 24 hours below the button.

+And here's a more vague wish-list for the future:

+- Allow user to click on a calendar to view any day's summary.
+(Most likely to be implemented.)
+- Display pretty graphs for all of the data.
+- Build invoices for client codes.
+- Build out a service for storing and syncing all of the data for registered users.